Cognora/multi-llm-api-toolkit/README.md

    - Implement key rotation

 2. **Stream Processing**
+   - Handle both regular content and reasoning content
-   - Always implement timeout handling
+   - Implement timeout handling
    - Use abort controllers for cancellation
-   - Handle stream errors gracefully

-3. **Cache Control**
+3. **Model Selection**
-   - Use ephemeral cache for sensitive data
+   - Use positive model numbers for standard models
-   - Implement persistent cache for reusable content
-   - Only available with Anthropic's Claude
+   - Use negative model numbers to enable reasoning capabilities
+   - For OpenRouter, provide a model object with name and type

 4. **Resource Management**
    - Monitor token usage